Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Introduction

-The main contributions of this work are summarized as follows: \begin{itemize} \item We cast the discrepancy between the sparse and dense labels within each volume as subpopulation shift in the conditional distribution $P\rsep{\yb}{\xb}$. \item We propose WAC regularization which uses the consistency of encoder layer outputs (in a UNet-style architecture) as a natural reference to incentivize separation between samples with sparse and dense labels, along with an adaptive weighting algorithm---\ours---for solving the WAC regularization problem with a convergence guarantee. \item Through extensive numerical experiments on benchmark volumetric medical imaging data, we demonstrate the power of \ours not only for enhancing segmentation performance and sample efficiency but also for improving robustness to the subpopulation shift in labels. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize} \item We introduce the \emph{WAC regularization} that leverages the consistency regularization on the encoder layer outputs (of a UNet-style architecture) as a natural reference to distinguish the label-sparse and label-dense samples (\Cref{sec:wac}). \item We propose an adaptively weighted online optimization algorithm --- \ours --- for solving the WAC regularization problem with a convergence guarantee (\Cref{sec:ada_wac}). \item Through extensive experiments on different medical image segmentation tasks with different UNet-style backbone architectures, we demonstrate the effectiveness of \ours not only for enhancing the segmentation performance and sample efficiency but also for improving the robustness to concept shift (\Cref{sec:experiments}). \end{itemize}